monday-u-com/monday-u-exercises/src/ex1/README.md

 - [x] Clear the input when a new item is added
 - [x] Add input validation. e.g when the text input is empty, show a message with an error
 - [ ] Add "empty state" - when there are no items on the list, show some nice and inviting UI to encourage the user to add items
-- [ ] Add ability to sort the list by name
+- [x] Add ability to sort the list by name -Added the ability to toggle between ascending and descending sort
 - [x] Add task when enter key is pressed
 - [ ] Add animation when a new item is added
 - [ ] have another cool idea?
 Go wild!